-&lt;sup>7 Ecological integrity has been defined in as 'the coherence of the site's ecological structure and function, across its whole area, that enables it to sustain the habitat, complex of habitats and/or populations of species for which it is classified' (Managing Natura 2000 sites, EC, 2000)
+8 Ecological integrity has been defined in as 'the coherence of the site's ecological structure and function, across its whole area, that enables it to sustain the habitat, complex of habitats and/or populations of species for which it is classified' (Managing Natura 2000 sites, EC, 2000)

 NIS Content Does the applicant's NIS provide the following information?
-(Y/N/Unsure) Briefly Explain Answer: European sites have been made or identified by the applicant.
+(Y/N/Unsure) Briefly Explain Answer: the applicant.
+Any management plans associated with relevant European site(s); Yes No management plans associated with the relevant European sites have been mad.
 Details on each species and habitat type for which relevant European site(s) are designated and spatial mapping of the distribution and temporal mapping, including lifestyle stages; Yes Adequate information has been provided by the applicant in this regard.
 Information on population profile of the species and their conservation status (e.g. size, population structure etc.) Yes Adequate information has been provided by the applicant in this regard.
 Ecosystem structure and functioning of the site and its overall conservation state; Yes Adequate information has been provided by the applicant in this regard.
 The role of the site within the ecosystem region and the Natura 2000 network; Yes Adequate information has been provided by the applicant in this regard.
 Any other aspects of the site or its wildlife that is likely to have an influence on its conservation status and objectives (e.g. current management activities, other developments etc.) Yes Adequate information has been provided by the applicant